 Instructions for sewing plastic bag holder/dispenser

-Prepare the fabric The first step is to square up the sides of your fabric remnant if you need to.
+The first step is to square up the sides of your fabric remnant if you need to.
 After washing and then drying or ironing the fabric, cut off any irregular areas until it has four nice, fairly straight sides.
 (Or live dangerously and skip the pre-wash.
-But you should square up your piece of fabric.)
+But you should still square up your piece of fabric.)

 See the pictures below.
 I tried to get an image for every step of the tutorial.